Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

       }
     }

-## 14. Resource: null_resource for PS-Null-Ansible-Master-ssh-Block
+## 14.Resource: null_resource [This resource Configure SSH Setup on Ansible-Master EC2]
 This null_resource is use to configuration of SSH on Ansible-Master node.

     resource "null_resource" "PS-Null-Ansible-Master-ssh-Block" {